-In years when the event does take place, doors open at around 7:30 pm and the place starts to fill up by around 9 pm (plus or minus).
+In years when the event does take place, doors open at around 7:30 pm and the place started to fill up around 9 pm.

 For details about the Vancouver Alpen Club’s Oktoberfest celebrations, see below.
 For information about other similar events in the Lower Mainland, click Vancouver Oktoberfest Events.